 The Galleria dell’ Accademia bursts with fine work of art but the Adonis sculpture carved out of a single marble block by Michaelangelo 500 years ago is the star here.
 The Accademia area is a great area for people watching and coffee drinking.

-Standing at the Piazzale Michelangelo will give you a sweeping view of the whole of Florence and great exposure to the local coffee and art culture…you need to cross the river and go into the Oltrano district for this.
+Standing at the Michelangelo Square will give you a sweeping view of the whole of Florence and great exposure to the local coffee and art culture…you need to cross the river and go into the Oltrano district for this.
 And while you are here the Iris garden that sports hundreds of Variants of Florence’s official symbol should be a part of your schedule especially if you are visiting around blooming season i.e. April to June.

 En route to the Michaelangelo Piazzale, there is a lovely little stop in the form of the Rose Garden Giardino delle Rose which has more than 350 variants of roses.
 This is a great place to have a glass of wine and some nibbles.